Best Muscle Recovery Tools 2020: What Actually Worked

 ## Best muscle recovery tools 2020: Side-by-Side Results

-## How to Build Your Recovery Routine
+## How to Build a Simple Recovery Routine

 Simple, well-built mechanical tools outperform gimmicks.
 A textured foam roller and a consistent routine will do more for your sore muscles than any app-connected device.
 Start with 10 minutes after your toughest workouts.
 Your body will tell you what it needs.